 Grokker isn’t just for exercising—it offers thousands of classes, ranging from mindfulness to healthy cooking.
 “It was nice to have a combination of different types of content to pull from,” says Lynya, our health director.
 “It’s like one-stop shopping.”
 Whether you want lessons in sports conditioning or Japanese cooking, you’re covered.
 Sticking by the motto “Be a better you,” Grokker helps you stay accountable with emails that are actually useful.
 “It reminded me about the morning mindfulness sessions I wanted to do,” says Lynya.
 “Plus it delivered suggestions for videos I might like that were spot-on, and sent motivational ‘Nice job!’ messages post-workout that kept me engaged.”

-Tip If you can’t find exactly what you’re looking for, the Grokker team welcomes suggestions for new content.
+- On-demand fitness tip: If you can’t find exactly what you’re looking for, the Grokker team welcomes suggestions for new content.

 Exercise economics: On-demand services make up 7.7% of the workout industry, compared to just 4.8% in 2014.

-Set aside at least 30 minutes to explore your subscription service.
+→ Do your research.
+Set aside at least 30 minutes to explore your on-demand fitness subscription service.
 Many have multiple programs or hundreds of videos to choose from, so you’ll want to investigate the offerings and familiarize yourself with all the features.

+→ Create a fit squad.
 Find a friend who uses the same service and do videos together via Skype or Facetime.
 (Try these three tips to find the perfect workout buddy!)
-“Give encouragement and hold each other accountable,” says Julie Erickson, owner and founder of Endurance Pilates and Yoga.
+“Give encouragement and hold each other accountable,” says Julie Erickson, owner and founder of Endurance Pilates and Yoga in Boston.
 Another option: Invite friends over for a class.
 “Make it a weekly non-negotiable get-together,” says Erickson.

+→ Change your clothes.
 “Choose a cute pair of leggings or a top that highlights an area you already love to motivate you,” says Ngo Okafor, a celebrity trainer and creator of the FitMatch app.
 For a morning workout, lay out your exercise gear the night before.
 Similarly, trade your work outfit for exercise clothes as soon as you get home at night—even if you aren’t working out until later.
 (Check out the latest athleisure trends that are chic and comfy all at once.)

+→ Stick to a schedule.
 “Add classes to your calendar like you would any other appointment and create reminders,” says Erickson.
 “Mix things up by training different body parts on different days,” suggests Okafor.
 “You’ll look forward to training those parts again next week and be less likely to bail on workouts.”